-While most analyses of Alliance studies are performed at the Alliance SDC, the Alliance also makes research data available to other investigators, as required by the policies of the NIH.
-An investigator who wishes to use individual patient data from one or more of the Alliance studies must make a formal request to the Alliance Chicago Office.
+While most analyses of Alliance studies are performed at the Alliance SDMC, the Alliance also makes research data available to other investigators, as required by the policies of the NIH.
+An investigator who wishes to use individual patient data from one or more of the Alliance studies that are not available through NCTN Data Archive or Project Data Sphere must make a formal request to the Alliance Chicago Office.

-The Alliance requires documentation, which includes a brief description of the project, as well as documentation of Institutional Review Board (IRB) approval or exemption from the institution of the requesting investigator (see section 15.3).
-The Alliance also requires the investigator to sign a data use agreement specifying who will have access to the individual patient data and specifying that it will not be shared with other outside this specified set of individuals unless first approved by the Alliance.
+The Alliance requires the investigator to fill out a formal request form, available on the Alliance website.
+The Alliance also requires the investigator to sign a data release specifying who will have access to the individual patient data and specifying that it will not be shared with others outside this specified set of individuals unless first approved by the Alliance.

 There will be no scientific review of requests for data.
 If the Alliance is unable to fulfill a request, the Alliance will inform the investigator(s) of the reason the request cannot be fulfilled.
 In most cases it is likely the investigator(s) will be able to amend the request to comply with the procedures.
-If the Alliance believes the request will not be amendable, the Alliance will inform the investigator of the appeals process outlined in section 15.6, and also notify the lead chief of the Clinical Investigations Branch (CIB) of CTEP in the Division of Cancer Treatment and Diagnosis (DCTD) at the NCI and the lead NCTN program director.
-Release of the data is subject to the disclaimer in section 15.5.
+If the Alliance believes the request will not be amendable, the Alliance will inform the investigator of the appeals process outlined in section 15.6, and also notify the lead chief of the Clinical Investigations Branch (CIB) of CTEP in the Division of Cancer Treatment and Diagnosis (DCTD) at the NCI, the lead NCTN program director, and the DCP or NCORP Director, as appropriate.
+Release of data is subject to the disclaimer in section 15.5.

-Policy Name: Regulatory Considerations Policy Number: 15.3 Section: Data Sharing - 15 Date Revised: March 15, 2013
+Policy Name: Regulatory Considerations Policy Number: 15.3 Section: Data Sharing - 15 Date Revised: June 1, 2021